 Many of our Masters students progress to study for their PhD, and we offer numerous studentships to support our students in their studies.

-“The Department of Biological Sciences were brilliantly informative, supportive and organised.
+“The School of Life Sciences were brilliantly informative, supportive and organised.
 I was able to spend a lot of time in the laboratory, both during practical classes and whilst on placement at Cancer Research UK.
 As a direct result of this placement I was able to secure my current position as a Research Assistant at the Cancer Research UK Cambridge Institute.”

 Marisa Di Monaco, MSc Molecular Medicine 2015